Registration Requirements

 Vessels Exempted from Registration

 Non-motorized canoes, kayaks, punts, rowboats, or rubber rafts (regardless of length), or other vessels under 14 feet in length when paddled, poled, oared or windblown.
-Adding an outboard or trolling motor to one of these vessel types requires titling and registration.
+Adding an outboard or trolling motor to any of these vessel types negates the exemption.

 A non-motorized vessel may have previously been titled as a motorboat.
 You can query ownership to check whether a title has been issued.